Classroom Programs for

 Students become fish, specifically, salmon, immersing themselves in a salmon’s life cycle and finding their way back to their birth river to continue this cycle.
 They explore the habitat and water quality needs for salmon survival.

 What Can I Eat with This Beak?
-Station (3rd-5th)
+Activity (3rd-5th)

 Students research wetland bird biodiversity through two hands-on activities and record their findings about bird beaks and diet.
 They become wetland birds by using various props as beaks to “feed” on “wetland animals and plants” in and near a mock pond, experiencing co-existence and learning how water quality impacts bird biodiversity.